 A good solution for your chairs could be using slipcovers made from cotton or a polyester blend that can be thrown into the washing machine.

 When ordering furniture, bring home several fabric samples and use them to pet your dog or cat.
 The winning sample is the one that best disguises your pet’s hair.

 But don’t be under any illusions, keeping a sticky roller handy is key to keeping your furniture intact.

 Cat scratchers in interiors

 Cats just love to scratch their nails.
 Provide them with one (or more) scratch opportunities to hopefully prevent them from using your sofa and chairs instead.
 There are many options on the market from cardboard scratchers, rope wrapped posts or climbing trees to choose from.

 This way you can enjoy all the fun and less hassles with having your pet in your home.

-If you have questions about interior design for pets, please contact the team of Inspired Spaces.
+If you have questions about interior design for pets, or any other interior or commercial design then please contact the team of Inspired Spaces.